Traben-0/Entity_Texture_Features/.github/README.md

 ## What does this mod do? 🤔

-ETF provides support for many  _Entity Texture Features_ :trollface:, including entity-related texture features and player skin features!
+ETF is a Fabric (Quilt compatible) & Forge mod providing support for many  _Entity Texture Features_ :trollface:, including entity-related texture features and player skin features!
-This way, ETF provides more OptiFine parity on the Fabric mod loader.
-If you want more OptiFine features availiable on Fabric, you can either check [this list](https://lambdaurora.dev/optifine_alternatives), made by LambdaAurora, **or** you can use the [Fabulously Optimized modpack](https://modrinth.com/modpack/fabulously-optimized), which includes **all** the OptiFine parity mods!
+This way, ETF achieves more OptiFine parity on the Fabric mod loader.
+If you want more OptiFine features on Fabric, you can either check [this list](https://lambdaurora.dev/optifine_alternatives), made by LambdaAurora, **or** you can use the [Fabulously Optimized modpack](https://modrinth.com/modpack/fabulously-optimized), which includes **all** the OptiFine parity mods!

 ### Mod's features so far: